mjfrigaard/pickler/README.md

 #> Test passed
 ```

-`bddR` provides a set of helpers for writing
+`pickler` provides a set of helpers for writing
 [Gherkin-style](https://cucumber.io/docs/gherkin/reference/) features,
 backgrounds and scenarios which can be placed in `describe()` and
 `it()`: